I always wanted to be a writer.

 I love reading and from an early age wanted to create my own stories.
 I was particularly inspired by the wonderful stories of Ruth Park, Ethel Turner, Alan Marshall and JR Tolkien.
 They kept me company as a child.
 As I grew older I discovered the joys of Charles Dickens, Thomas Hardy and Jane Austen.

 As my career headed into journalism I was drawn to the remarkable Joan Didion who seemed able to cross all genres in her writing.
 I love her fabulous essays.
 Other creative non-fiction writers I admire are Simon Winchester and Maxine Hong Kingston.

 When I embarked on my first book, I looked for inspiration from insightful biographers.
 The books of Peter Ackroyd, Lyndall Gordon, Claire Tomlin and Don Watson encouraged me in so many ways.

 When you ask a person to let you into their lives, which is what I do because I write about people, I do it with respect, compassion, honesty and fairness.
 These values are central to me and who I am as a person.

 Writing is my passion, but I do other things in my life that revolve around business, not for profit activities, study and teaching.

-More to the story – conversations with refugees is my third book and has recently been launched.
+More to the story – conversations with refugees is my third book.
 For information about my other books or to read more about me, visit my personal website here.